Associate Professor of Anthropology and of Social Sciences in the College

 Scale: Discourse and Dimensions of Social Life. (edited with Michael Lempert).
 Berkeley: University of California Press, 2016.

-American Revival: Science, Spirit, and the Spread of Motivational Interviewing, in preparation.
+Working the Difference: Science, Spirit, and the Spread of Motivational Interviewing, forthcoming with University of Chicago Press.

 Articles and Chapters